Extend exif <> iptc <> xmp conversions

 exiv2 -eX image.jpg exiv2 -iX image.jpgThe original image.jpg contained only exif metadata.
 The 1st command exports to an XMP sidecar file with the exif keys mapped to IPTC and XMP.
 The 2nd command imports the data from the sidecar file. image.jpg then contains the metadata in EXIF, IPTC, and XMP.
 There could be a way to do it all in one step, no?

-#6 Updated by Alan Pater almost 2 years ago
+#6 Updated by Alan Pater about 2 years ago

 - % Done changed from 0 to 70